Premises Liability & Negligent Security

 - Represented a major hotel for death of a patron due to an alleged failure to provide proper and timely medical care for a condition that developed while on the premises.

-Expertise in a Wide Variety of Premises Liability Cases
+Experience in a Wide Variety of Premises Liability Cases

 We have extensive experience in defending: